ShoYamanishi/SDFont/README.md

 This will generate two files: `signed_dist_font.png` and `signed_dist_font.txt`.
 The former contains the glyph shapes in signed distance in the gray scale 8-bit PNG format.
 It will be loaded at runtime to an OpenGL texture.
 The latter contains the metrics information useful for type setting.

-To run the Star Wars demo, run the following command, and hit 'space'.
+To run the Star Wars demo, run the following command, and hit '*space*'.

 ```
 ./sdfont_demo signed_dist_font
 ```

+# Usage

-# Usage of the Command-Line Tool
+## Offline Font Generation with the Command-Line Tool

 ```
 Usage: sdfont_commandline -verbose -locale [locale] -font_path [FontPath] -max_code_point [num] -texture_size [num] -glyph_size_for_sampling [num] -ratio_spread_to_glyph [float] [output file name w/o ext]
 ```